griswaldbrooks/spanny2/OUTLINE.md

     - show the arbiter using std::jthread and std::packaged_task with a thread_safe_queue
     - now, the accessor is calling functions that create std::futures!
     - this isn't really anything special about accessors as they are just types with a few requirements
+- to summarize
+    - we learned what accessor policies do and how the default one works
+    - we learned the requirements of the accessor, and what aren't requirements
+    - we learned how to implement our own accessor from a very simple lambda calculation to something very complicated
+    - we learned that accessors can return async resources because they can use the full flexibility of C++
 ## Conclusion
 - Summary of mdspan features and benefits
 - Discussion of use cases in fleet management and warehouse inventory control